Meet The Octoblob!:

 The original diodes are unknown, it does not say what they are in the service manual (possibly 1n914).
 You can use 1n4148 diodes, which are very cheap and in almost every ones parts box.

 Like me, you might find the channel you want isn't listed on the truth chart.
-For some reason Icom decided to omit several channels from the Truth Chart, 62 in this example.
+For some reason Icom decided to omit several channels from the Truth Chart, channel 62 in this example.
 You must always program the radio with the RX frequency, then on duplex channels, the duplex diode subtracts 4.600 MHz from the TX frequency.

 The base frequency of the matrix board, with no diodes is 160.000 MHz.